just-the-docs/just-the-docs/docs/navigation/children.md

 # Child Pages

-By default, all parent pages will automatically have a 'Table of Contents' at the bottom, showing links to all their child pages.
+By default, all parent pages will automatically have a so-called 'Table of Contents' at the bottom, showing links to all their child pages.

 To disable this automatic list, set `has_toc: false` in the parent page's front matter.